Hitting for multiple cycles in a career is one of the rarest feats in baseball. Only 29 Modern Era American or National

 Holt found his way into another fairly exclusive club with the feat.
 While hitting one cycle might be rather arbitrary for a big leaguer, hitting two in a player's career takes some skill.
-In fact, Holt is only the 26th player on record (since 1908) to do so, including the postseason.
-That group of 26 includes nine Hall of Famers, another near-lock for the Hall and many more players who were All-Stars.
+In fact, Holt is one of only 27 players on record (since 1908) to do so, including the postseason.
+That group includes nine Hall of Famers, another near-lock for the Hall and many more players who were All-Stars.
 Below are those names, listed in reverse chronological order by the dates of their last big league cycle.